-Appeals – Transfer to Secondary School Year 7 September 2018
+Appeals – Transfer to Secondary School - Year 7 September 2019

 Appeals lodged after National Offer Day for Transfer to Secondary School

-- Notice to Appellant of Appeal Hearing - you will be contacted by the Clerk to the Appeals Panel and given at least 10 school days notice of when your appeal will be heard.
+- Notice of your Appeal Hearing - you will be contacted by the Clerk to the Appeals Panel and given at least 10 school days notice of when your appeal will be heard.
 Appeal hearings are arranged by the Clerk to the Appeals Panel who is independent from the school, and he/she will appoint an independent appeals panel to hear the formal appeals.

 - Decisions made by the Independent Appeals Panel are binding.